elcontraption/nunjucks-inspect/README.md

 # nunjucks-inspect
-An `inspect` tag for Nunjucks, to inspect an object's properties.
+An `inspect` tag for Nunjucks, to browse an object's properties.

 ## Installation
 ```sh